thepadmashali17/SentinelPay---Ai-Powered-fraud-detection/README.md

 # SentinelPay – AI-Powered Fraud Detection Platform

-SentinelPay is an end-to-end FinTech fraud detection system that demonstrates how machine learning models are integrated into real-world applications using backend APIs, interactive dashboards, and compliance-aware system design.
+SentinelPay is an end-to-end **FinTech fraud detection platform** that demonstrates how machine learning models are integrated into real-world systems using backend APIs, interactive dashboards, and compliance-aware design.

-The project focuses on **explainability, scalability, and production-style architecture** rather than model accuracy alone.
+Rather than focusing only on model accuracy, this project emphasizes:

+- Explainability (XAI)
+- Scalability
+- Production-style system architecture
+- Regulatory and compliance awareness

 ---

-##  What does it do?
+## 🚀 What Does SentinelPay Do?

-SentinelPay helps assess whether a financial transaction is fraudulent by analyzing behavioral and contextual signals.
+SentinelPay assesses whether a financial transaction is potentially fraudulent by analyzing behavioral and contextual signals.

-**You provide:**
-* **Transaction details:** Amount, timing, frequency, and merchant risk.
+### 🔹 Input
+Users provide transaction-related details such as:
+- Transaction amount
+- Time since last transaction
+- Transaction frequency
+- Merchant risk score

+### 🔹 Output
-**The system returns:**
+The system returns:
-* **Fraud probability score:** A numerical likelihood of fraud.
+- **Fraud Probability Score** – numerical likelihood of fraud
-* **Risk classification:** Categorized as `Low`, `Medium`, or `High`.
+- **Risk Classification** – `Low`, `Medium`, or `High`

-The platform demonstrates how ML models are deployed, consumed, and explained in modern financial ecosystems.
+This project simulates how fraud detection models are **deployed, consumed, and explained** in modern financial ecosystems.

 ---

-##  System Overview
+## 🧩 System Architecture Overview

-The flow of data through the platform follows a modular, decoupled architecture:
+The platform follows a **modular and decoupled architecture**:

-1.  **User / Transaction:** Input via the interface.
+1. **User / Transaction Input**
-2.  **Frontend Dashboard:** Built with **Streamlit** for real-time interaction.
-3.  **Backend API:** **FastAPI** handles requests and serves as the bridge to the model.
+2. **Frontend Dashboard** – Streamlit-based UI
+3. **Backend API** – FastAPI service
-4.  **Fraud Detection Logic:** Processing engine using Scikit-Learn.
+4. **Fraud Detection Engine** – ML logic (Scikit-Learn)
-5.  **Risk Score & Decision:** Output returned to the user.
+5. **Risk Scoring & Decision**
-6.  **Blockchain Audit Layer:** Proposed immutable logging for compliance.
+6. **Blockchain Audit Layer (Design Proposal)** – Immutable compliance logs

 ---

-##  Project Structure
+## 📁 Project Structure

 ```text
 SentinelPay/